spiffe/spiffe-helper/README.md

 The configuration file can be in HCL, JSON, or YAML format.
 The format is automatically detected from the file extension (`.conf` for HCL, `.json` for JSON, `.yaml` or `.yml` for YAML), or can be explicitly specified using the `-config-format` flag.

-:warning: **HCL format is deprecated** and will be removed in version 0.11.0.
-Use JSON or YAML instead.

 If the configuration file is not specified, does not exist, or is empty, all configuration can be provided via environment variables (see [Environment Variables](#environment-variables) section below).

 The following configurations are available: